jdalcin/blockchain/README.md

 # Blockchain

-This is an implementation of a basic blockchain.
+This is an implementation of Satoshi Nakomoto's blockchain protocol.